puvadeee/bluebrain/README.md

 * http://www.rfdigital.com/wp-content/uploads/2014/03/RFduino_2.1.2.zip

 It *MUST* be  v2.1.2 because of some customisations we've made.
-You also must be using ARduino IDE 1.5.7 or higher for the RFduino library to work.
+You also must be using Arduino IDE 1.5.7 or higher for the RFduino library to work.

 Unzip the RFduino zip under:  [ArduinoIDE_Install_PATH]/Java/hardware/arduino/

-b) Custom Arduino Gazelle libraries
+b) RFduino SDK patch.

 Download this patch to the RFduino SDK: